 7. Urban Connect Shared Equity Home Loan

-The shared-equity version of Urban Connect — combines apartment buying with Housing Authority co-ownership.
-Useful for buyers who want inner-city but can't cover the full purchase price even with Keystart's standard discount.
-Rate: 7.60% (comparison 7.71%).
+The shared equity version of Urban Connect, pairing apartment buying with Housing Authority co-ownership.
+Useful for buyers who want inner-city living but can't cover the full price even with Keystart's standard discount.
+Rate 7.85%.

 8. Urban Connect Plus Loan

-The most unusual product in the entire Australian mortgage market.
-Keystart will finance the developer's deposit on an off-the-plan apartment — so you can sign a contract before settlement without committing a 10% deposit yourself.
-Comparison rate is higher (8.46%) because the structure carries more risk.
-Rate during the loan: 7.60%.
-Not for everyone, but uniquely powerful for buyers who want to lock in an off-the-plan price without tying up cash for 12–18 months during construction.
+The most unusual product on the list.
+Keystart can finance the developer's deposit on an off-the-plan apartment, so you can sign a contract without committing a 10% deposit yourself.
+The comparison rate is higher because the structure carries more risk; the rate during the loan is 7.85%.
+Niche, but powerful for buyers locking in an off-the-plan price without tying up cash for 12 to 18 months.

 - Aged 18 or over.